-B. Members of the commission shall be appointed for staggered terms of four years.
-Upon initial appointment of the commission, the members shall draw lots to determine which three members will serve an initial term of two years, which three members will serve an initial term of three years and which four members will serve an initial term of four years; thereafter, all members will serve four-year terms.
-A person shall not serve as a commission member for more than two consecutive terms.
+3 Members of the commission shall be appointed for Β. 4 staggered terms of four years.
+Upon initial appointment of the 5 commission, the members shall draw lots to determine which 6 three members will serve an initial term of two years, which 7 three members will serve an initial term of three years and 8 which four members will serve an initial term of four years; 9 thereafter, all members will serve four-year terms.
+A person 10 shall not serve as a commission member for more than two 11 consecutive terms.

-- C. Appointments shall be made in a manner that meets the following requirements: - (1) at least five members shall be appointed from the five public regulation commission districts; and - (2) no more than five members shall be members of the same political party. - D. The commission shall select a chair, vice chair and other officers it deems necessary. - E. Six members of the commission constitute a quorum for the transaction of business.
-No action may be taken by the commission unless at least six members concur. - F. A vacancy on the commission shall be filled by appointment of the appointing authority for that member's position for the remainder of the unexpired term.
-A commission member may only be removed for incompetence, neglect of duty or malfeasance in office.
-The supreme court of the state of New .163793.4GR
+C. Appointments shall be made in a manner that meets the following requirements:

+(1) at least five members shall be appointedfrom the five public regulation commission districts; and

+(2) no more than five members shall be registered members of the same political party within the year prior to their appointment.

+D. The commission shall select a chair, vice chair and other officers it deems necessary.

+E. Six members of the commission constitute a quorum for the transaction of business.
+No action may be taken by the commission unless at least six members concur.

+F. A vacancy on the commission shall be filled by appointment of the appointing authority for that member's .169927.1 - 6 - underscored material = new [bracketed material] = delete 12